-See ACOM Policy 203 for additional information regarding requirements for the adjudication and payment of claims.
+See ACOM Policy 203 for additional requirements regarding the adjudication and payment of claims.

 Recoupments: The Contractor's claims processes, as well as its prior authorization and concurrent review process, must minimize the likelihood of having to recoup already-paid claims.